roytang/blog/content/post/2026/03/weeknotes-03-29/index.md

 toc: true
 ---

 Today is Palm Sunday.
+The month is ending!

 ### The World

 - Iran conflict is still ongoing.
 Trump claims they offered to make him Supreme Leader WTH.
 The world still has no idea where this is all going, and gas prices are insane at the moment.
-Here in the PH there have been transport strikes and the government has had to hand out subsidies to transport drivers instead of raising minimum fares.
+- Here in the PH the president has declared a ["State of National Energy Emergency"](https://pco.gov.ph/news_releases/president-marcos-declares-state-of-national-energy-emergency-activates-uplift-as-whole-of-government-response-framework/) though I'm not clear on what exactly that implies.
+There have been transport strikes and the government has had to hand out subsidies to transport drivers instead of raising minimum fares.
+- In tech: [Meta and YouTube found negligent in landmark social media addiction case](https://www.theverge.com/policy/900654/meta-google-instagram-youtube-social-media-addiction-trial-kgm-jury-decision).
+Kind of a well-deserved moment of reckoning for big tech social media, but some worry that this kind of ruling could be used by the powers-that-be to suppress unfriendly media in lieu of section 230 protections in the US.

 ### My Week